 Long routes from home to work take energy, physical and mental, and after weeks and months (or years) leave you without enough energy for a productive day.
 That means quality work is a low priority.

 Noise in the office is another culprit.
 It takes energy and makes concentration difficult, leaving you with less for what you’re working on.
-Open spaces are usually more noisy, but small and crowded offices can also be difficult to work on.
+Open spaces are usually noisier, but small and crowded offices can also be difficult to work on.

 Unfinished projects, lots of issues to handle, unreasonable clients consume your energy even if you don’t handle the problems.
-Actually because you don’t handle the problems you have even less energy for the ones you do handle.
+Because you don’t handle the problems you have even less energy for the ones you do handle.

 There are three things you can do to start saving energy for your team: